 AND PHYSICAL ASPECTS OF

 Medications for treating dependence work by interacting with some of the same receptors in the brain that are triggered by opioids.
 When used with counseling, medication can help treat the physical effects of dependence.

 The psychological benefits of counseling2

-The psychological effects of addiction are very powerful.
+The psychological effects of dependence are very powerful.
 That’s why addressing these effects is so important—especially when someone is starting recovery.
 Counseling teaches people effective recovery skills to help prevent relapse.
 It can also help with:

 VIVITROL is not right for everyone.
 There are significant risks from VIVITROL treatment, including risk of opioid overdose, severe reaction at the injection site and sudden opioid withdrawal.

 See Important Safety Information below.
-Discuss all benefits and risks with a doctor.
+Discuss all benefits and risks with a healthcare provider.
 See Prescribing Information and Medication Guide.